 Purpose

-The purpose of this section is to achieve additional reductions of oxides of nitrogen (NOx) emissions from in-use off-road diesel-fueled vehicles in California.
+The purpose of this section is to achieve additional reductions of oxides of nitrogen (NOx) emissions from vehicles subject to this regulation in California.
 The reductions must be surplus to those that would otherwise be achieved through implementation of title 13, California Code of Regulations, sections 2449, and 2449.1, Regulation for In-Use Off-Road Diesel-Fueled Fleets (Off-Road regulation).

 Applicability